mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Error Reporting

 MaxScale is designed to be executed as a service, therefore all error reports, including configuration errors, are written to the MaxScale error log file.
-MaxScale will log to a set of files in the directory `$MAXSCALE_HOME/log`, the only exception to this is if the log directory is not writable, in which case a message is sent to the standard error descriptor.
+By default, MaxScale will log to a set of files in the directory `/var/log/maxscale`, the only exception to this is if the log directory is not writable, in which case a message is sent to the standard error descriptor.

 ### Troubleshooting